Nuclear technology: Nuclear fusion

 If nuclei are forced to collide, they can undergo nuclear fusion.
 This process may release or absorb energy.
 When the resulting nucleus is lighter than that of iron, energy is normally released; when the nucleus is heavier than that of iron, energy is generally absorbed.
 This process of fusion occurs in stars, which derive their energy from hydrogen and helium.
 They form, through stellar nucleosynthesis, the light elements (lithium to calcium) as well as some of the heavy elements (beyond iron and nickel, via the S-process).
 The remaining abundance of heavy elements, from nickel to uranium and beyond, is due to supernova nucleosynthesis, the R-process.

 Of course, these natural processes of astrophysics are not examples of nuclear "technology".
 Because of the very strong repulsion of nuclei, fusion is difficult to achieve in a controlled fashion.
-Hydrogen bombs obtain their enormous destructive power from fusion, but their energy cannot be controlled.
+Hydrogen bombs, formally known as thermonuclear weapons, obtain their enormous destructive power from fusion, but their energy cannot be controlled.
 Controlled fusion is achieved in particle accelerators; this is how many synthetic elements are produced.
 A fusor can also produce controlled fusion and is a useful neutron source.
 However, both of these devices operate at a net energy loss.
 Controlled, viable fusion power has proven elusive, despite the occasional hoax.
 Technical and theoretical difficulties have hindered the development of working civilian fusion technology, though research continues to this day around the world.

 Nuclear fusion was initially pursued only in theoretical stages during World War II, when scientists on the Manhattan Project (led by Edward Teller) investigated it as a method to build a bomb.
 The project abandoned fusion after concluding that it would require a fission reaction to detonate.
 It took until 1952 for the first full hydrogen bomb to be detonated, so-called because it used reactions between deuterium and tritium.
 Fusion reactions are much more energetic per unit mass of fuel than fission reactions, but starting the fusion chain reaction is much more difficult.